Hot chocolate dream

 1/2 tsp cinnamon

-Put all the ingredients in the blender or food processor until you have a reasonably homogeneous liquid.
+Add all ingredients to the blender or food processor until you have a fairly homogeneous liquid.

-Heat the liquid in the saucepan and enjoy.
+Heat the liquid in the pot and enjoy.